EmuPlayJS/EmuPlayJS/README.md

 <br>

 > [!NOTE]
-> **As of EmulatorJS version 4.0, this project is no longer a reverse-engineered version of the emulatorjs.com project.
-It is now a complete rewrite.**
+> **As of EmuPlayJS version 4.0, this project is a modern version of the emulatorjs.com project.**

 > [!WARNING]
 > As of version 4.0.9 cores and minified files are no longer included in the repository.
 You will need to get them separately.
 You can get it from [releases](https://github.com/EmulatorJS/EmulatorJS/releases) or the \* new CDN (see [this](#CDN) for more info).
 There is also a new version system that we will be using. (read [here](#Versioning) for more info).